accaminero/mids-cloudera-hadoop/README.md

+# Sistemas de bases de datos -- Universidad Nacional de Educación a Distancia (UNED)

-# MIDS W261 - Cloudera Hadoop on Docker
+Cloudera Hadoop on Docker

 ---
 This docker image consists of the Cloudera QuickStart image extended with miniconda, important python packages and Jupyter notebook configured with pyspark.